nicholasketo/nicholasketo.github.io/index.md

 ---
 I am a recent engineering graduate from Queen's University majoring in Applied Mathematics and Computer Engineering.

-I am interested in fitness, finance, technology, sports and quantitative analysis.
+I am interested in finance, technology, sports and quantitative analysis.

 Contact: